skauddy755/Cognitive-Psychology/NOTES/The Prehistory of Cognitive Science.md

 **EXPLANATION using a Model**

 ![[Pasted image 20230121230046.png]]
-- Information comes through the **senses**
+1. Information comes through the **senses**
-- and passes through a **short-term store**
+2. and passes through a **short-term store**
-- then passes through a **selective filter**.
-The selective filter screens out a large portion of the incoming information, selecting some of it for further processing.
-This is what allows us selectively to attend to only a portion of what is going on around us in the cocktail party.
+3. then passes through a **selective filter**.
+	- The selective filter screens out a large portion of the incoming information.
+Filtered-out info is quickly decayed.
+	  *This is what allows us selectively to attend to only a portion of what is going on around us in the cocktail party*.
-- Only information that makes it through the selective filter is *semantically interpreted*
+	- Only information that makes it through the selective filter is "*semantically interpreted*"

-We can only attend to a single information channel at a time (assuming that each ear is a separate information channel) – and that the selection between information channels is based purely on physical characteristics of the signal.

-the selective filter is “programmed” by another system

-We are assuming that the system is pursuing a goal.
-What is programming the selective filter is information about the sorts of things that have led to that goal being satisfied in the past.

-- Information that makes it through the selective filter goes into what Broadbent calls the **limited capacity channel**.
+4. Information that makes it through the selective filter goes into what Broadbent calls the **limited capacity channel**.
-- From the limited capacity channel information can go either into:
+5. From the limited capacity channel information can go either into:
 	- the **longterm store**, OR
 	- on to **further processing and eventually into action**, OR
 	- it can be recycled back into the **short-term store**

+> We can only attend to a single information channel at a time (assuming that each ear is a separate information channel) – and that the selection between information channels is based purely on physical characteristics of the signal.
+>
+> the selective filter is “programmed” by another system
+>
+> We are assuming that the system is pursuing a goal.
+What is programming the selective filter is information about the sorts of things that have led to that goal being satisfied in the past.